cheretbe/notes/linux/journalctl.md

 systemctl restart systemd-journald

 journalctl --disk-usage

+# The service outputs storage limits on start
+systemctl status systemd-journald
 ```
 Set `SystemMaxUse` parameter (e.g. `SystemMaxUse=500M`) because by default it is set to 10% of the size of the respective file system.